 Feature Selection

 Before constructing the SVM model to predict a future diabetes event, we search for the most effective subset of features in terms of relevance to the classifier output, i.e. incidence of diabetes at the follow-up.
-As a first step to achieve this, we selected the ten most relevant features from the 61 available features.
-We follow the minimal-redundancy- maximal-relevance (mRMR) algorithm [28], which selects a set of features that not only is most relevant to the class label, but has minimum mutual correlation among the features.
+As a first step, we selected the ten most relevant, from the 61 available, features using the minimal-redundancy- maximal-relevance (mRMR) algorithm [28], which selects the most relevant features with minimum correlation.
 The mRMR algorithm determines the relevance between a feature (x as continuous random variable) and the class label (y as discrete random variable) in terms of the mutual information $I$, defined as [25]: